idiap/bob/python/doc/Dependencies.rst

   against version 1.2.42, but older versions might work.
 * `libtiff`_: is used for reading and writing TIFF images.
 We currently compile against version 3.9.2, but older versions might work.
+* `giflib`_: is used for reading and writing GIF images.
+We currently compile against version 4.1.6-9, but older versions might work.
 * `HDF5`_: HDF5 is the format of choice for binary representation of data or configuration items in bob.
 We currently compile against version 1.8.6, Version 1.8.4 (and before) might not work.